ydaniv/quilt/docs/guide/start.rst

 Start
 =====

-If you've used Fabric before, you'll understand the general principles in Fabulous.
+If you've used Fabric before, you'll understand the general principles in Quilt.

 If not, it might be a good idea to get a bit familiar with the Fabric documentation, to understand the broader goals of Fabric, and the possible use cases for it:

 http://fabfile.org/